At a Glance

 The Industrial and Organizational Psychology Doctoral Program curriculum plan (a) provides extensive coverage of and a strong grounding in the substantive core areas of psychology, (b) develops a foundation of knowledge relevant to critical thinking, scientific methods, and data analysis, (c) develops general and specific competency areas specified by SIOP, (d) provides multiple opportunities for students to develop the necessary skills and ambition to generate new knowledge through ongoing research and scholarly activities, (e) develops a foundation of knowledge and requisite skills in career-relevant domains.
 The integration of science and practice is achieved in several ways.
 Students are actively engaged in ongoing activities related to research such as literature reviews, the design and implementation of empirical investigations, data collection and analysis, psychometric design and evaluation of measures, and program evaluation.

 We have a diverse faculty and student body in the I/O Psychology Program.
-As of Fall 2015, the Ph.D. program has 22 students.
-11 students are female, and 8 of the students are from diverse ethnic backgrounds (1 Hispanic, 1 African American, 3 Asian/Pacific Islander, and 3 Other).
-1 is an international student (China), and 9 of our students did their undergraduate work outside of the state of Florida.
+As of Fall 2019, the Ph.D. program has 31 students.
+21 students are female, and 15 of the students are from diverse ethnic backgrounds (4 Hispanic, 2 African American, 7 Asian/Pacific Islander, 1 Hispanic/Alaskan Native/American Indian, 1 Asian/Hispanic).
+Four are international students, and 19 of our students did their undergraduate work outside of the state of Florida.

 Internships and Employment